Pakhi-v/github-final-project/README.md

-# A calculator that calculates simple interest given principal,  annual rate of interest and time period in years.
+<b>A calculator that calculates simple interest given principal, </b> annual rate of interest and time period in years.

+<b> Input: